ambagape/DJL-with-GridDB/README.md

 # djl-griddb
 # Getting Started
-1. mvn clean package
+1. mvn clean install
-2. java -jar target/djl-griddb-1.0-SNAPSHOT.jar
+2. mvn exec:java -Dexec.mainClass=com.mycompany.djl.griddb.Forecaster

 You can use any IDE or code editing tool for developing on any platform.
 Use your favorite!